 The Group purchases goods for internal and external marketing purposes or corporate functions involving internal and external stakeholders.
-This is likely to use branded and / or unbranded goods that are not for re-sale.
+Such activities and functions frequently use branded and / or unbranded goods that are not for re-sale.
 The manufacturing and processing of these goods may include the sourcing of raw materials and textiles that are subject to complex supply chains in higher risk geographical regions such as Asia.
 This has similar workforce characteristics and modern slavery risks to the other categories, including forced labour conditions.

-It is acknowledged that the general risks identified above pose increased challenges where La Trobe Financial does not have a direct contractual relationship with those either carrying out the services and / or those that are a party to the manufacturing and processing of goods supplied to the Group.
-La Trobe Financial in these instances will have generally a low degree of oversight, control and influence over the end-to-end supply chain.
+It is acknowledged that challenges remain where La Trobe Financial does not have a direct contractual relationship with those parties that are either carrying out the service and / or involved in the manufacturing and processing of goods supplied to the Group.
+Whilst La Trobe Financial looks to identify these risks in its supplier due diligence processes, we may still have generally a low degree of oversight, control and influence over the end-to-end supply chain in these instances.